brian-ho/MKThink-Presentation-2/content.md

 #and the VR Web

-brian ho&ensp;//&ensp;vr research part one&ensp;//&ensp;summer fellowship 2016
+brian ho&ensp;//&ensp;vr research part one and two&ensp;//&ensp;summer fellowship 2016

-2016.08.08
-Note: This is the first part, second on Thursday.
-Want to review the technology, basic principles and WIP.
-Higher-level discussion on Thursday.
-Build on last Thursday round table on MKT+RH1, help provide insight into process of creating an online data platform.
+2016.08.11
+Note: Technical difficulties.

+###Continuing where we left off ...

-##Why VR?
+##1.
+Why VR?
 Why the Web?

 ###Advantages, in theory